IqraS-gif/IqraS-gif/README.md

 ### 👩🏻‍💻 About Me

 Hello!
-I'm a 3rd-year Computer Engineering student.
+I'm a 3rd-year Computer Engineering student with a CGPA of 9.91.
 I'm deeply passionate about **coding**, **web development**, and **AI/ML**.
 I love building impactful, intelligent applications — from real-time chat systems to startup analysis tools.
 I thrive in fast-paced, learning-rich environments and enjoy turning ideas into digital reality.

 ---